clemsonciti/workshop-palmetto/_episodes/03-palmetto_structure.md

 - "Logging into Palmetto from a local Mac / Windows computer."
 ---

-Basic structure of the cluster
+Basic structure of the cluster:

 <img src="../fig/palmetto-structure.png" alt="Structure of the Palmetto Cluster" style="height:350px">

 The computers that make up the Palmetto cluster are called *nodes*.
-Most of the nodes on Palmetto are *compute ndes*, that can perform fast calculations on large amounts of data.
+Most of the nodes on Palmetto are *compute nodes*, that can perform fast calculations on large amounts of data.
 There is also a special node called the *login node*; it runs the server, which works like the interface between the cluster